moucheng2017/Pay_Attention_To_Mistakes/README.md

 ## How to adapt the repo on your own datasets
 1. An example of the folder structure is in datasets folder.
 2. After you prepare the datasets, you can easily tune the interface in Run.py.
 3. In ''network'' argument in Run.py, we provide different combinations of our model to be called: ''ERF_encoder_fp'', ''ERF_encoder_fn'', ''ERF_decoder_fp'', ''ERF_decoder_fn'', ''ERF_all_fp'', ''ERF_all_fn''.
-When you use any configurations including 'fn', please set the ''reverse'' flag as ''True''.
+4. When you use any configurations including 'fn' in ''network'', please set the ''reverse'' flag as ''True''.

 ## Difference between the current code and the implementation in the paper:
 1. To test the generalisation of the trained model, in the current code, we add adversarial noises when we evaluate IoU and Hausdorff distance.
 This is to compensate the simplicity of the experimental settings (aka. binary segmentation).